 The statement will include information on the local area, the site itself and situational security recommendations from a local police expert.
 The organisation will then have to create an action plan to respond to the recommendations.
 The following section explains the process.

 On registering for the accreditation organisations will be given the contact details for their local Police DOCO who will be able to assist the organisation to complete its Crime and Disorder Statement.
 Depending on the contribution the DOCO deems to be necessary a site survey may be conducted and/or the DOCO may read/amend/contribute to the statement drafted by the organisation.
-The Statement consists of three parts:
+The Statement consists of four parts:

 This section will provide relevant information relating to the surrounding area, premises, estates, offenders, and victims and will paint a picture to inform crime risk for a Secured Environments applicant.
 This will be completed using publicly accessible data sources or making a request to a police force under the freedom of information act.